codingphun/amazon-lex-customerservice-workshop/01_LexBotInformational/Readme.md

 ### 1A: Create a Lex bot

-Use the Lex Console to create a bot named `InternationalPlan`.
+Use the Lex Console to create a bot named `YourInitials_InternationalPlan`.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>